 When I was in high school, I went to Jamaica with my family, and we visited Dunn's River Falls (Check out the gallery section to see the falls).
 I was so inspired by the experience that I wrote this for a college class.
 Twenty-plus years later, I am sharing my experience with you.
 I hope you enjoy it.

-At the bottom of the falls, while observing the rushing water running down the side of an 180′ (55 m) mountain, I began to feel anxious.
-Asking myself, “Why were we walking up the falls?
-Why are my parents forcing us to do this?
-What would I get out of this experience?”
+At the bottom of the falls, while observing the rushing water running down the side of a 180' (55 m) mountain, I began to feel anxious.
+I asked myself, "Why were we walking up the falls?
+Why are my parents forcing me to do this?
+What would I get out of this experience?"
 Little did I know this experience would change my entire perspective on life.

-While waiting to begin the uphill climb, I noticed that all of the people on the trail were in their little groups; each group not talking to the next.
-The guide that approached us stood six-foot tall, was barefoot with a bare chest and a thick black beard.
-He told us the rules in his friendly Jamaican accent, “Everyone gathers around and hold hands.
-Remember, watch the person in front of you, so you do not lose the momentum of the human chain.
-Always be aware of everything that is going on around you while walking up the falls and watch your step.”
+While waiting to begin the uphill climb, I noticed that all of the people on the trail were in their little groups, each group not talking to the next.
+The guide that approached us stood six-foot-tall and was barefoot with a bare chest and a thick black beard.
+He told us the rules in his friendly Jamaican accent, "Everyone gathers around and holds hands.
+Remember, watch the person in front of you so you do not lose the momentum of the human chain.
+Always be aware of everything that is going on around you while walking up the falls, and watch your step."